-The logic scheme SS:2a is designed for selective incomer arc protection.
-It can be used for substations with one or more incomers.
+The logic scheme SS:2a is designed for selective incoming feeder arc protection.
+It can be used for substations with one or more incoming feeders.

-If a fault is detected in the incomer cable compartment (S1), circuit breakers on both sides of the transformer will be tripped with T1 and T2.
-If the fault isn't cleared on time, T3 will trip the tie breaker (if applicable) and HSO2 sends master trip signal to the outgoing feeder protection devices after CBFP time delay.
+If a fault is detected in the incoming feeder cable compartment (S1), the circuit breakers on both sides of the transformer will be tripped with T1 and T2.
+If the fault is not cleared on time, T3 will trip the tie breaker (if applicable) and HSO2 sends a master trip signal to the outgoing feeder protection devices after the CBFP time delay has passed.

-If a fault is detected in the incomer circuit breaker compartment (S2), circuit breakers on both sides of the transformer (T1-T2), tie breaker (T3) and all outgoing feeders (HSO2) will be tripped.
-If a fault is detected in the busbar compartment (S3) or in the tie breaker compartment (S4) the incomer (T1), tie breaker (T3) and all outgoing feeders (HSO2) will be tripped.
-If the fault isn't cleared on time, T2 will trip the incomer HV side circuit breaker.
+If a fault is detected in the incoming feeder's circuit breaker compartment (S2), the circuit breakers on both sides of the transformer (T1 and T2), the tie breaker (T3) as well as all outgoing feeders (HSO2) will be tripped.
+If a fault is detected in the busbar compartment (S3) or in the tie breaker compartment (S4), both the incoming feeder (T1) and the tie breaker (T3) as well as all outgoing feeders (HSO2) will be tripped.
+If the fault is not cleared on time, T2 will trip the incoming feeder's HV side circuit breaker after the CBFP time delay has passed.

-The overcurrent signal is sent with HSO1 to the outgoing feeder devices.
-The binary output BO1 is responsible for sending overcurrent information to an AQ-110 device at another incoming feeder.
+The overcurrent signal is sent with the HSO1 signal to the outgoing feeder devices.
+BO1 can be used for sending overcurrent signal to other incoming feeder devices.
+BI1 can be used for receiving overcurrent signals from other incoming feeder devices.